Hospice is for people dealing with any life-limiting illness – effectively any illness that will end the person’s life.

 Hospice supports individuals with a life-limiting illness but also their family and carers.

 Hospice can provide many forms of support to enhance the quality of life for individuals and families.
 These include sitting, biography writing, counselling, and therapies such as massage, reiki, reflexology and relaxation.
 Most of these can be provided at home.
+In addition, we offer programmes and activities for clients and caregivers at the hospice base.
 All services are free for clients and their families throughout Mid Canterbury.
 Books are also available for borrowing from the Hospice library.
 (See explanations below.)

 Sitting provides caregivers the opportunity to have a rest, or do something for themselves, which helps them to keep a degree of balance in their life.
 For the person who is not well, it gives a break from their daily reality – having some different company where the focus is not on their illness but on doing things that they enjoy.
 This may simply be conversation or having the newspaper read to them, but in many cases it may involve getting out and about for a drive, going to a movie, or playing games.